-25 5.1 Collision efficiency
+5.1 Collision efficiency

 Collision efficiency is a crucial parameter for an accurate comparison of contact and immersion freezing.
-Figures 5 and 6 show that freezing efficiencies of ATD and kaolinite particles calculated with theoretical formulations of CE are at least by one order of magnitude too high.
-This corroborates the finding by Nagare et al. (2015), that CE formulations need to be reassessed for temperature below 273 K. More such studies for different particle and droplet sizes are needed to improve the data base for validation of calculated collision efficiencies at subzero temperatures, subsaturation with respect to water and droplets and particles with known charges.
-For measurements with the AgI aerosol, FE = 1 could be assumed for data points at T < 245
+Figures 5 and 6 show that freezing efficiencies of ATD and kaolinite particles calculated with theoretical formulations of CE are at least 1 order of magnitude too high.
+This corroborates the finding by Nagare et al. (2015) that CE formulations need to be reassessed for temperature below 273 K. More such studies for different particle and droplet sizes are needed to improve the database for the validation of calculated collision efficiencies at subzero temperatures, subsaturation with respect to water, and droplets and particles with known charges.
+For measurements with the AgI aerosol, FE = 1 could be assumed for data points at T < 245 K because they showed constant frozen fractions and IMCA-